vision3d-lab/deformsplat/README.md

 bash scripts/deform_dfa.sh ${GPU}   "wolf(Howling)"  10          60       24
 ```

-If you want to run all DFA data from the [paper](https://arxiv.org/pdf/2509.22222), please run below:
+If you want to run all DFA data from our [paper](https://arxiv.org/pdf/2509.22222), please run below:

 ```
 bash scripts/run_all_dfa.sh